Implementing Agile on a Learning and Development Team

 When you think about implementing agile methodologies, do you think of IT teams?
 If so, you are not alone.
-In practice, agile methodologies such as Scrum and Kanban have been predominately adopted by IT teams due to the type of work these teams release.
+In practice, agile methodologies such as Scrum and Kanban have been predominately adopted by IT teams due to the type of work these teams release, but using agile methodology in learning and development can take your team to new heights.

 Non-IT teams may struggle with breaking down their work into smaller pieces to deliver within a shorter timeframe and therefore may be hesitant to adopt agile.
 As an instructional designer, I was used to the traditional waterfall approach; I could plan for all my deliverables up front and choose a designated time when they were all due, which was typically several months down the line.
 Instructors often cope with factors that can influence the development timeframe for any training document.
 Example obstacles include a change of scope, the system not being ready, undefined processes, key decisions not yet made, role changes being in process, the unavailability of the subject matter expert, etc. It just did not seem possible to complete any substantial asset in a short timeframe—until I saw agile in action.